We tried this one before, and it definitely deserved another go. It also was an excellent excuse for getting the sous-vide out the storage again.

 - In 1 tbsp of butter and 1 tbsp of olive oil, sauté the garlic and chopped shallots and remaining spinach, until wilted.

-- Remove spinach from heat and transfer to a (cheesecloth lined) sieve.
+- Remove spinach from heat and transfer to a (cheesecloth-lined) sieve.
 Squeeze spinach to remove all liquid and set aside.

 - Divide the cooked and drained spinach into 4 balls and squeeze and shape each into a ball.
-Put a piece of clingfilm on top of the spinach circles, turn it upside down and then peel back the baking paper.
-Lay each ball in the middle of the steamed spinach circle and tightly wrap the ball in the steamed spinach and return to the steamer to keep warm.
+Put a piece of clingfilm on top of the spinach circles, turn it upside down, and then peel back the baking paper.
+Lay each ball in the middle of the steamed spinach circle and tightly wrap the ball in the cooked spinach and return to the steamer to keep warm.

 - Place the cherry tomatoes and remaining butter in a blender and process until smooth.
 [Pass through a sieve] into a saucepan and place over low heat.
 Whisk until butter melts.
 Add remaining olive oil and orange juice and whisk to combine.
 Prevent the sauce from getting too warm as it may split.
 Season to taste.

-- To serve, remove the salmon fillets from the sous vide bags and place on the plate.
+- To serve, remove the salmon fillets from the sous vide bags and place them on the plate.
 Add the spinach ball and drizzle with olive oil.
 Add sauce and season with black salt.